hoangvvo/nextjs-mongodb-app/README.md

 - `process.env.CLOUDINARY_URL` Cloudinary environment variable for configuration.
 See [this](https://cloudinary.com/documentation/node_integration#configuration "Cloudinary Configuration").
 - `process.env.DB_NAME` The name of the MongoDB database to be used.

-I include my own MongoDB and Cloudinary environment variable in [now.json](now.json) for experimentation purposes.
+I include my own MongoDB and Cloudinary environment variables in [.env.example](.env.example) for experimentation purposes.
 Please replace them with your owns and refrain from sabotaging them.
-In production, if you deploy with [Now](https://zeit.co/), consider using [Secret](https://zeit.co/docs/v2/environment-variables-and-secrets).
+You can use them in development by renaming it into `.env`.

+In production, it is recommended to set the environment variables using the options provided by your cloud/hosting providers.

 ## Development